-The Board Members of Belmar Gardens have received a letter regarding parking.
-The letter asks that we address the parking issues in the front, not only the back.
+The Board Members of Belmar Gardens have received letters regarding parking.
+The letters ask that we address the parking issues in the front, not only the back.
 Please be aware that the street belongs to the City of Pittsburgh and we have No Control over who can park there.
 In regards to the handicap plaques in front of homes, they were requested from the City of Pittsburgh and placed there by the City of Pittsburgh.

 Carrying charges will remain the same as of January 2021 but is subject to change if necessary.

 Summer is here and all the flowers around Belmar Gardens are beautiful!
 Thank you all for keeping our community colorful with all the different plants and flowers.
 Remember, we have a lot of deer in Belmar so you may want to plant something to keep them from eating your flowers.

 We will be continuing a contract with with Peak Landscaping (formerly Bonomi).
 Please report any problems with landscaping to our Management Company, your board member representative or on our website.
 We can't correct problems if they are not being reported!

 Also remember the rules and regulations on Barbecue Grilles – Grilling outside is permitted in the front of the houses; however, all grilles must be moved to the back of the unit within 24 hours (to allow cooling).

 Remember West Nile Virus is still around!
 Eliminate stagnant water in tires or other water-holding containers.
 Allegheny County Health Department officials urge the public to protect themselves from mosquitoes by getting rid of standing water in yards and neighborhoods, making sure that open windows and doors have screens, using insect repellent on exposed skin and minimizing time spent outdoors, especially at dawn and dusk when mosquitoes are most active.